kevinburke/public-comments/north-bayshore-mountain-view/2017-06-19-mountain-view-explainer.md

 viable.

 In addition, failing to build housing close to job sites contributes to sprawl.
-Three of the fastest growing cities in the Bay Area were [Gilroy, Brentwood and Rio Vista][sprawl].
+Three of the fastest growing cities in the Bay Area last year were [Gilroy, Brentwood and Rio Vista][sprawl].
 The people living there have lawns and long commutes, which are not good for the environment.

 The high price of housing is making it more difficult for cities and businesses on the Peninsula to fill positions in schools, restaurants, and police